Bellarmine Preparatory School: Model UN

 In 2013, Bellarmine's Model UN program BellarMUN was created.
 It attends several conference conferences every year, including PACMUN, CAIMUN, AmeriMUNC and VMUN.
 BellarMUN also hosts its own middle school conference, BELLARMUN.

 Athletics

 Over 70% of the student population competes in at least one athletic activity.
-It has been named All-Sports Champions by the Washington Interscholastic Activities Association the past four years, winning it for the first time in school history in 2004 with the second highest All-Sports score recorded in state history, and the highest score for a 2A, 3A, or 4A school.
-In 2004, the men's soccer team won its first state title with an undefeated record of 20-0-2.
-In 2008, the men's soccer team won its second state title.

 Boys' sports offered: Cross country, Basketball, Wrestling, Tennis, Golf, Track and Field, Baseball, Soccer, Lacrosse, Sailing, and Football.

 Girls' sports offered: Volleyball, Cross country, Basketball, Fast pitch, Track and field, Lacrosse, Sailing, Soccer, Tennis, and Golf.

 Theater

-Bellarmine has a theater program which puts on two shows a year: a fall musical and a spring play, as well as a Dramafest featuring student-written one-act plays.
+Bellarmine has a theater program which puts on two shows per year: a fall musical and a spring play, as well as a Dramafest featuring student-written one-act plays.

 Community service

 As part of the required curriculum, Juniors must complete a total of thirty hours of community service, as well as helping out at the local L'Arche farm with their Ignatian Formation (homeroom) class during their Freshman year.
 Several community service clubs are active on campus such as Habitat for Humanity and Key Club, and Bellarmine offers several programs that serve the community, including Nativity House and Operation Keep ‘Em Warm and Fed.

 In 1993, Bellarmine started Phoenix Housing, a tradition of housing temporarily homeless families in academic buildings during non-school hours for a small span of the year.
 Bellarmine provides these people dinner, breakfast, and overnight accommodations through the help of student volunteers.